Budibase/website/content/blog/alternatives/airtable/index.md

 For example, Airtable and SmartSheet aim primarily at teams that would otherwise be handling internal processes using spreadsheets or struggling to make sense of information from disparate external platforms - although database support is available for premium users.

-Google Sheets and AppSheet target users who want to continue using spreadsheets, but add additional sophistication and capabilities on top of these.
+NocoDB and AppSheet target users who want to continue using spreadsheets, but add additional sophistication and capabilities on top of these.

 Finally, Budibase and Zoho Creator offer solutions that are more in line with the reality of most modern businesses’ data operations - seeking instead to offer fast, flexible experiences for building applications and workflows to enable colleagues to fully leverage existing data assets.